raspberrypilearning/astro-pi-mission-zero/en/step_6.md

 ## Measure the lighting conditions

-The light/colour sensor in the Astro Pi can measure the lighting conditions around it, a useful feature to help you gather data about the conditions in space.
+The light/colour sensor in the Astro Pi can measure the lighting conditions around it, a useful feature to help you gather data about the conditions inside the Space Station.

 ![Message about the brightness](images/degrees-message.gif)

-As well as measuring the overall brightness, the Astro Pi can also work out the contributions form red, blue and green light as described in the SenseHAT library documentation.
+As well as measuring the overall brightness, the Astro Pi can also work out the contributions from red, blue and green light as described in the SenseHAT library documentation.